anaguerraabaroa/AnonymousProxyLandingPage/README.md

 ## **Exercise development requirements**

+- Responsive web design for mobile, tablet and desktop devices
 - Fixed header navigation menu.
 It is a fake link not a real menu
 - Full screen hero image designed with flexbox
 - Tips section designed with flexbox or CSS grid